Stock-Knowledge-XR-Project/SK-XR-MobileApp/README.md

 This repository contains the Scripts and Assets for the SK-XR-Mobile Application

 Unity Version: 2019.4.20f1

 Required For intallation:
-            - Unitry Editor
+            - Unitry Editor;
-            - Visual Studio/ or similar IDE
+            - Visual Studio/ or similar IDE;
-            - Android Support
+            - Android Support;
-            - IOS Support (optional)
+            - IOS Support (optional);

 Installed SDKs:
-            - Android SDK via Android Studio
+            - Android SDK via Android Studio;
-            - Google VR
+            - Google VR;
-            - Vuforia
+            - Vuforia;

 How to install Unity.